Why you Should Take Pantoprazole First Thing in the Morning: Gastroenterologist Explains.

 Pantoprazole inhibits an enzyme called Hydrogen-Potassium ATPase (H-K-ATPase).
 The enzyme is responsible for gastric acid secretion (reference).

-The more enzymes pantoprazole inhibits, The more effective is the acid suppression.
+The more enzymes pantoprazole inhibits, The more effective the acid suppression.

 Pantoprazole is a prodrug.
-A prodrug is the Pre-active form of medication.
+A prodrug is a Pre-active form of medication.
 So, Pantoprazole needs to be activated to work.

 The pantoprazole prodrug form selectively accumulates in the proton pumps (in the stomach lining cells).

 After its accumulation, Pantoprazole needs stomach your stomach acid to become activated.

 The rate of pantoprazole activation (to its active form) depends on your stomach acid level.
 Therefore, the more stomach acid you have, the more active Pantoprazole becomes.

 Why is morning the best time to take Pantoprazole?

 1. Prolonged Fasting.